Dr Stephen Chapman

 Recovery after surgery

-My recent work focuses on the recovery of intestinal function after bowel surgery and the creation of novel, evidence-based information resources to encourage patient engagement in surgical care.
+My current work focuses on the recovery of intestinal function after bowel surgery and the creation of novel, evidence-based health resources to encourage patient engagement in surgical care.
+I am currently Chief Investigator of the NIHR-funded RecoverTogether study, which explores the feasibility of a novel health literacy intervention in NHS surgical practice.

 As an academic clinician, I work across broad disciplines of healthcare, academia, and industry.
 I am driven to address complex challenges in surgical care by working in diverse and cross-disciplinary teams.
 I am enthusiastic about new and ambitous collaborations.

 - BSc (Hons)